Killing of Alvin Cole: Subsequent protests

-Protests have occurred each day since the announcement that Officer Mensah would not be charged.
-The Wauwatosa Police Department and Wisconsin National Guard have been the main agencies present at each protest since October 7.
+Protests occurred in the time after the announcement that Officer Mensah would not be charged.
+The Wauwatosa Police Department and Wisconsin National Guard have been the main agencies present at each protest since October 7, 2020.

 The city of Wauwatosa issued a nightly 7:00 p.m. curfew on October 7.
 Some people ignored the curfew and started marching peacefully in the city.
 Later that evening and past the curfew, a group of protesters confronted a police line.
 Police said some people were throwing rocks at law enforcement and buildings and that they used tear gas to disperse the protesters.
 Local media reported windows were broken at several businesses on the city's north side, including a pharmacy, coffee shop, wall coverings store, cleaners and fitness centre.

 In additional protests on October 8, among the most prominent people arrested were 17-year-old Alvin Cole's mother, Tracy Cole and his three sisters who claimed that they were assaulted and arrested by police according to Attorney Kimberley Motley, who is representing the family.
 Mrs. Cole and her daughter were taken to the hospital and 24 people were arrested for peacefully protesting, according to police.
 Police and the National Guard were both actively working to patrol the city.
 On October 10, Rapper/entertainer Jay-Z and his company Team ROC, offered to pay fines for those arrested during the Wauwatosa protests.
 The rapper also called for the termination of Officer Mensah.
 The rapper posted bond for several protesters including the mother of Alvin Cole, Tracy.

 A parking lot entrance is blocked with concrete barriers at Mayfair Mall.

 In a further escalation of protests on October 9, 28 protesters were arrested in a third night of clashes between police and protesters.
 Police deployed tear gas to stop peaceful protestors.
 Two arrests were on felony charges, one was a misdemeanor arrest, and 25 were municipal arrests.

 An unspecified number of protesters were arrested in the fourth night of demonstrations, October 10, after the usual 7:00 p.m. curfew began.
 According to police, protesters occupied the Wauwatosa City Hall lawn and blocked traffic on the fourth night of demonstrations.
 The protests began in Washington Park where demonstrators marched to City Hall where a group of hundreds had assembled to protest.
 The crowd dispersed at 8 pm when National Guard troops police warned the protestors that they were violating the 7:00 pm curfew.
 The Wauwatosa Police Department released a statement describing incidents from the fourth night of protests and stating that no property damage was reported.

 On October 11, at 5:30 pm protestors gathered near 69th and North Avenue in Wauwatosa.
 The police arrived at 7:00 pm and told the crowd to disperse.
 Several protestors refused to leave and were arrested.
 The curfew expired on October 12.